 As more of the world joins in online, social networks are becoming a fantastic data resource.
 Using these tips and tricks can help guide your social strategy into the future, not only for Twitter but for all your social platforms and marketing strategies.

-We’d love to hear about any of the tips you have for International markets on Twitter!
+We would love to hear about any of the tips you have for international markets on Twitter!